What is Chapter 7? What is Chapter 13?

 What are some drawbacks in filing bankruptcy?

 The main drawback seems to that a Debtor's credit score will be temporarily impacted.
 Almost universally, in my experience, however, Debtors report that they wished they had filed their case long before and that they had suffered too long out of a sense of shame.

 Should I consider consolidating my debts before filing bankruptcy?

 Beware of companies that promise consolidation.
-I have many clients report to me that they thought money being sent to was going to pay creditors, later to learn that the money went to pay the consolidation company first.
+I have many clients report to me that they thought money being sent was going to pay creditors, only later to learn that the money went to pay the consolidation company first.
 Most often, clients beleive they have been scammed and wished they had hired me first.